 After that, your dog will go through a standard physical, including listening to the heart and checking the weight.
-The vet may order a complete blood count as well to rule out other possibilities.
+The vet may order a complete blood test and imaging workup (such as x-rays or a scan) as well to rule out other possibilities.
 Once the vet rules out all other physical conditions, they typically diagnosed the dog with pica.

 Train Your Dog to Stop Licking Metal

 If your dog is simply licking metal out of curiosity, you likely don’t need to do much to train them to stay away.
 After they realized that the metal does not taste very yummy, they will likely stop licking and not go back.